cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 ~~~
 {: .output}

-We can also use the colon operator to quickly create sequential vectors:
+Additionally, we can also use the colon operator to quickly create sequential vectors:

 ~~~
 y <- 1:8